26 Best Movies to learn Japanese in 2026

 1. A Scene At The Sea (あの夏、いちばん静かな海。) — 1991

-This 1991 Japanese movie will leave you inspired by its story.
-It revolves around Shigeru, a deaf man who works as a garbage collector, discovers a surfing board, and sets out to learn how to surf.
+This 1991 Japanese movie will inspire you with its story.
+It centers on Shigeru, a deaf man who works as a garbage collector, who discovers a surfboard and sets out to learn to surf.
 His deaf lover, Takako, accompanies him.

 He has a string of misfortunes but never gives up.
 He eventually meets a veteran surfer who helps him achieve his dreams.

-This movie has very few simple dialogues, making it the perfect flick to start your learning journey with.
+This movie has a few simple dialogues, making it the perfect flick to start your learning journey.

 2. Good Morning (お早よう) — 1959

-Learning Japanese starts right from the title of this movie, which is one of the most basic greetings to learn.
+Learning Japanese begins with the title of this movie, which is one of the most basic greetings.

 The film is called Ohayo (Good Morning in Japanese).
-The movie depicts a group of young boys who refuse to talk in protest after their parents refuse to buy a TV set.
+It depicts a group of young boys who refuse to talk in protest after their parents refuse to buy them a TV set.

-Through a circle of familial portrayed as rich as those in his dramatic films, Oz weaves a plethora of subtle humor.
-Also, it exposes the follies of the adult world through the eyes of his child characters.
+Oz weaves a plethora of subtle humor through a circle of familial characters portrayed as rich as those in his dramatic films.
+It also exposes the follies of the adult world through the eyes of its child characters.

 The main characters are children.
-So, the movie is straightforward in language structure and vocabulary.
+The movie is straightforward in its linguistic structure and vocabulary.
 This makes it great for beginners to learn from.

 3. Nobody Knows (誰も知らない) — 2004

-Nobody Knows is a heartbreaking story based on the actual event of the Sugamo child abandonment case.
-The plot revolves around four abandoned children – Akira, Kyko, Shigeru, and Yuki.
+Nobody Knows is a heartbreaking story based on the actual events of the Sugamo child abandonment case.
+The plot revolves around four abandoned children: Akira, Kyko, Shigeru, and Yuki.

 They have separate fathers.
 Since the three youngest children live there illegally, without the landlord’s knowledge or consent, they don’t go to school.